 |Faculties & Divisions | People A to Z | Media Expertise | Phonebook||

 To link to this page, please use the following URL:

-Her work is orientated by issues of social and environmental justice and she uses postcolonial and feminist theories to examine and address the relationship between knowledge and power.
 She has published over 100 refereed journal articles, book chapters and conference papers and delivered public lectures in Japan, China, Canada, UK, Singapore, Hong Kong and South Africa.
-She has supervised 11 PhD students, 3 MA students and 6 honours students.

-Before joining the University of Adelaide in 2013 Dr Matthews was Associate Professor Social Sciences, Director of Research, Faculty of Arts and Social Sciences, and Associate Director of the Sustainability Research Centre: Transforming Regions at the University of the Sunshine Coast.
+Before joining the University of Adelaide in 2013 Dr Matthews was Associate Professor in Social Sciences, Director of Research in the Faculty of Arts and Social Sciences, and Associate Director of the Sustainability Research Centre at the University of the Sunshine Coast.

 PhD, The University of South Australia.
 1997.
 Thesis: Making Spaces: ‘Asian’ Girls in School.
 A school ethnography investigating educational achievement and ‘Asian’ students.

 PGCE, Social Studies/English as a Second Language, Leicester University, UK.
 1983.
 Thesis: Revealing Women: Combating the Male-bias in Sociology.
 A gender analysis of introductory sociology textbooks.